 What You'll Learn in the Women's and Gender Studies Program

 Through coursework, as a Women’s and Gender Studies minor, you will learn the key topics, concepts, histories, theoretical and methodological approaches of Women’s and Gender Studies.
 You will gain oral and written communication skills, and understand the social construction and socialization of difference, gender, and sexuality in social, cultural, political, historical, and international contexts.
 You will also learn about intersecting forms of oppression and identities.
+As a result, you will be poised to advocate effectively for social change and justice to address gendered inequalities and injustices.

 Career Opportunities

-The Women's and Gender Studies program can prepare you with the knowledge to understand the complexities of contemporary society, and build analytical skills that can be applied across professional fields.
 With a minor or certificate, you will be well-equipped to pursue graduate study or a career in fields including art, education, law, medicine, government, business, and more.
+Some of the many potential careers for graduates with a women’s studies major or a certificate, minor, or degree in gender studies include:

 • Advocate for victims of domestic violence and hate crimes